Who are The Shortest Players in the NBA History

 height of Nate Robinson

-Muggsy bogues are also officially on the list of shortest NBA players of all time; bogues low leverage helped him to become a great ball passer and stealer.
-Almost in 14 seasons in NBA, he averaged a stunning 7.6 assist per game.
+Who’s the shortest NBA player of all time?
+Muggsy Bogues is officially on the list of shortest NBA players of all time; Bogues’ low leverage helped him to become an excellent ball passer and stealer.
+Almost in 14 seasons in the NBA, he averaged a stunning 7.6 assists per game.

-He has proved that height is not the barrier for success; height is not anything you can change; dedication and heart are the main objective.
+He has proved that height is not the barrier to success; height is not anything you can change; dedication and heart are the main objectives.

 shortest NBA player